mkozjak/node-telnet-client/README.md

 * irs: Input record separator.
 A separator used to distinguish between lines of the response.
 Defaults to '\r\n'.
 * ors: Output record separator.
 A separator used to execute commands (break lines on input).
 Defaults to '\n'.
 * echoLines: The number of lines used to cut off the response.
 Defaults to 1.
+* pageSeparator: The pattern used to break the number of lines on output.
+Defaults to '---- More'.

 ### connection.exec(data, [callback])